tfpk/macrokata/exercises/03_literal_variables/README.md

 In the last exercise, we saw how we could change the behaviour of a macro based on text inside the brackets.
-This is great, but it's basically an if statement on the text inside the brackets -- it's not very powerful.
+This is great, but it's basically an if statement on the text inside the brackets -- it's very simplistic.

-In this exercise, we will introduce the concept of a "metavariable".
+Now we will introduce the concept of a "metavariable".
 Metavariables capture a particular part of the text inside the macro's brackets; and let you reuse it.

 The syntax for a meta-variable is simple.
-To explain the syntax, see the example below:
+To explain the syntax, see the example
+below:

 ```rust,ignore
 macro_rules! do_thing {